natural-mess/AWS-EcosystemGateway/README.md

 # awsEcosystemGateway
-GUI for managing and controlling IoT Ecosystem Gateway using Amazon Web Service.
+GUI for managing and controlling IoT Ecosystem Gateway using Amazon Web Service and Paho MQTT.
 This is used only for the ASU AWS EduHackathon Competition